 This treatment utilizes a special table on which our patient relaxes.
 The table alternately stretches and releases one section of the spine at a time, focusing on either the lumbar or cervical sections.

-With each stretch, pressure on injured discs is relieved and healing fluids can flood into the area.
-For 1 minute, this stretching & releasing continues.
+With each stretch, pressure on injured discs is relieved, and healing fluids can flood into the area.
+For one minute, this stretching and releasing continues.
 The number of treatments needed depends on the severity of the patient’s problem.

-The result is that injured discs can heal and their shapes can normalize.
-Your vertebrae once again have the support they need and pressure on nerves is relieved.
-You can finally see the end of pain and weakness resulting from disc problems.
+The result is that injured discs can heal, and their shapes can normalize.
+Your vertebrae once again have the support they need, and pressure on nerves is relieved.

 Do you suffer from any of these problems?
 If you do, Spinal Decompression can help relieve your pain and help you feel younger again.

 - Slipped disc